sapouidugnatos/skolota/akinakah/akinakah.md

 >
 > ​	*The analysis of the themes and subjects of the Batraz cycle lead one to the conclusion that it was a long time in its formative period.
 Its most ancient elements derive from ancient history.
 It brings to us through the centuries the motifs of Scytho-Alan existence, and of Iranian mythology.
 The presence of Mongolian influence can only be dated to around the thirteenth to fourteenth centuries.
 Between these two extremes we see not only the development of the Batraz cycle but also of the Nart epic as a whole."*[^7]

-*Batraz* may also ultimately be of Caucasian origin, considering the likely etymology of His name.
+Despite Abaev's assertion above of a Mongolian origin for the name *Batraz* (probably from *batyr* < Türkic *baɣatur* 'hero'(?), which may be of Indo-European provenance anyway, possibly from the Sanskrit adjective *mahā* 'great', affixed with either an aggentive suffix or the intensifying particle *-tara*[^8]), *Batraz* may also ultimately be of Caucasian origin, considering another likely etymology of His name.
 According to Colarusso:

 > *"...one might see Circassian \*/pat‛a-ra-ʒ/ 'damage, destroy-locative-army' —'One who was an army’s destruction,' as Batraz is (note West Circassian / ɣe-p‛et‛e-/, “cause-be.worn.out, damaged” (ibid, p.
-10), reshaped from earlier \*/pat‛a/ through the influence of the preverb /p‛a-/, used with a sense of severing or breaking)."*[^8]
+10), reshaped from earlier \*/pat‛a/ through the influence of the preverb /p‛a-/, used with a sense of severing or breaking)."*[^9]

 If this connection between the Scythian "Ares" and the Nartic *Batraz* can be accepted, our hypothetical *Akīnakāh* would also be assumed to have had cthonic qualities, which is noted by Darchiev:

-> *"The Nart hero Batraz, who is considered the epic hypostasis of the god of war, also acts as the ruler of the afterlife."*[^9]
+> *"The Nart hero Batraz, who is considered the epic hypostasis of the god of war, also acts as the ruler of the afterlife."*[^10]

 Many of these qualities of the hypothetical *Akīnakāh*, as derived from the Ossetic *Batraz*, can also be confirmed through comparison with, as Raevsky suggests, *Vərəθraγna*:

-> ​	*"Bahrām is the great warrior god of Zoroastrianism, but his figure also contains a wealth of archaic, pre-Zoroastrian elements which clearly point to an Indo-Iranian era (P. Thieme, “The "Aryan" Gods of the Mitanni Treaties,” JAOS 80, 1960, pp. 312-14).
+> ​	*"[Vərəθraγna] is the great warrior god of Zoroastrianism, but his figure also contains a wealth of archaic, pre-Zoroastrian elements which clearly point to an Indo-Iranian era (P. Thieme, “The "Aryan" Gods of the Mitanni Treaties,” JAOS 80, 1960, pp. 312-14).
 His Avestan epithets are: amavant- “strong, endowed with attacking might,” ahuraδāta- “created by Ahura,” barō.xᵛarəna- “bearing xᵛarənah-,” hvāxšta- “possessing good peace,” hvāyaona- “possessing a good place,” aršō.kara- “conferring virility,” maršō.kara- “rendering decrepit,” frašō.kara- “making wonderful.”
 The epithets hvāxšta- and hvāyaona- associate him with Čistā (É.Benveniste and L. Renou, Vṛtra et Vṛθragna. Ētude de mythologie indo-iranienne, Paris, 1934, pp. 58ff.) while aršō.kara-, maršō.kara-, and frašō.kara- relate him to Zurwān (H. S. Nyberg, “Questions de cosmogonie et de cosmologie mazdéennes,” JA 219, 1931, pp. 86ff.).*
 >
 > ​	*In the Avesta, Vərəθraγna has all the characteristics of an ancient warrior god, the personification of a force that shatters and overcomes any resistance or defense, an irresistible offensive force which displays its strength in attack.
 For this reason he is associated with Vanaintī Uparatāt “Conquering Superiority” (Yt.
 14.0, 64) and is venerated as yazatanąm zayō.tə̄mō “the most highly armed of the gods” (Yt.
 14.1), amavastəmō “the most endowed with attacking might” (Yt.
 14.3), xᵛarənaŋuhastəmō “the most endowed with xᵛarənah-” (Yt.
 14.3).
 He is represented as being in constant battle against his enemies, men and demons (daēvas), wizards (yātus) and pairikās, kavis and karapans (Yt.
 14.4, 62).*
 >